jetstack/finops-stack/installation/eks.md

    - kubectl access
    - (Optional) If your cluster has Spot Instances, EKS Pod Identities need to be configured.
 See [documentation](https://www.opencost.io/docs/configuration/aws#eks-pod-identities).
 - [Helmfile](https://helmfile.readthedocs.io/en/latest/#installation) installed on your local machine
-- Unless you want to access the Grafana dashboard via `kubectl port-forward` you'll need a domain name
+- Unless you want to access the Grafana dashboard via `kubectl port-forward` you'll need a domain name or external public  IP.

 ## Installation